 Things are in full swing out here on the Mo.
 With water levels dropping to below 5000 cfs, the dry fly fishing has picked up substantially.
 The weather has been very hot lately, but the fish don’t seem to mind too much.
+At this rate, baiting the fishes could be a cinch and anyone could have become a Fly Fisher Pro.
 The early morning, up until around lunch time, has been excellent for dry fly fishing and nymphing.
 The middle of the day can be slow due to the heat, but once it starts to cool off around 5pm the fishing begins to pick up again.
 As of right now the weed beds aren’t too much of an issue for sub surface fishing.
 We’ll worry about those damn weeds in a few more weeks, but for now lets talk hatches.

 Trico season is upon us.
 They started hatching about a week ago, and have been showing up every morning since, in full force.
 There is a mix of PMD’s in the bunch still, and the fish haven’t stopped eating them either.
 The earlier you can get on the water to fish the morning hatches, the better.
 The tricos won’t fall until between 9-10am, but the fishing is excellent before then.
 Fish will be up taking any number of different flies.
 PMD spinners, PMD duns, PMD cripples, rusty spinners, trico duns, and trico spinners will all get the job done in the morning.
 If you are having a hard time catching a rising trout try lighter tippet, or go smaller on your fly.
 Start out fishing with a relatively long 5x leader (10ft or more) and if the fish are being picky add some more 5x on, or even 6x (usually not necessary).
 We’d recommend starting with a size 16 dry and going smaller if the fish are not eating.
 Most of the time fish will be eating tricos in a pod of at least five.
 A good option for that situation is to tie on a size 18 rusty spinner.
 More times than not, with a good drift of course, a fish in the pod will scarf down that fly.